Is it folly to think what we build will last,

 The future comes for us and we become the past.

-Hands held in prayer before the waves now cast.
+Hands held in prayer before the waves now cast,

 We stand as silent witnesses beneath the storm.

-Never calling into question our own selfish pride.
+Never calling into question our foolish pride,

 Alas, we acknowledge that those who led us lied,